 The 4th Earl’s Fitzwilliam (or Wentworth-Fitzwilliam) inherited the estate in 1782 and was responsible for much of the early industrial development in the area, establishing numerous mines and factories in the surrounding towns and villages.
 This made the family even richer, and by the mid-nineteenth century they were thought to be the 6th wealthiest landowners in the country.
 They didn’t lose touch with the village though and gave money to establish the Mechanics Institute and the Girl’s School (now Wentworth C of E School) for the benefit of their tenants.
 They also built cottages for their workers in Wentworth and Elsecar, most of which exist to this day.

 The 6th Earl built the magnificent Holy Trinity Church (the “new” church), the 7th Earl started a factory in Sheffield which produced one of the first motor cars (the Simplex), and the 8th Earl sadly died in a plane crash along with Kathleen Marchioness of Hartington, younger sister of J. F. Kennedy.

 The Fitzwilliam’s ownership continued until the death of the 10th Earl in 1979.
 Since the death of the 10th Earl much of the property in the village has been owned and managed by the Fitzwilliam Wentworth Amenity Trust, which does an excellent job of preserving the character of the village and continues to make charitable donations for the benefit of residents.
-Wentworth Woodhouse has been under separate private ownership, and is currently owned by the Newbold Family.
+Wentworth Woodhouse has been under separate private ownership, and until recently was owned by the Newbold Family.
+The house has recently been purchased by the Wentworth Woodhouse Preservation Trust who will continue to look after and restore the house for the future.
 The rest of the Fitzwilliam (Wentworth) Estate, which still has significant land holdings in the area, is now under the stewardship of Sir Philip Naylor-Leyland.